-The WAVAYA Octa is a flagship porcelain custom monitor featuring a dual-electrostatic array and a triple BA driver hybrid configuration.
+Our review of the WAVAYA Octa, which is a flagship porcelain CIEM featuring a dual-electrostatic array and a triple BA driver hybrid configuration.
 It is priced from €1,590.

 Technically the first quad electrostatic driver custom monitor we received but the second we have reviewed with the Empire ears Wraith sneaking in just before Xmas.

 The Wraith is quite an interesting tuning and a good example of the various interpretations companies are doing right now with the new Sonion electrostatic drivers.
 Especially with four drivers which is exactly what the Wavaya Octa has in its configuration, albeit with a very different overall hybrid driver configuration.

 Despite the Octa being the flagship custom monitor in the Wavaya line-up, the pricing isn’t exorbitant by today’s standards.
 Starting from €1,590, which is just a little over $1750, this one seems more obtainable as well as offering some very unique features to go along with that price.

 Cyprus-based newcomers, WAVAYA, feel they have the answer to that with not one, two but a total of 4 electrostatic drivers in their flagship Octa custom monitors and all neatly tucked inside a porcelain shell.
 Yes, correct, porcelain and not the usual acrylic, silicone, or a metal build.